I’m certain there’s a limit, but I have no idea what it is. I’m also certain it’s not the problem here.

 Now plug in the disk you want to access.

-If a new entry appears in Disk Management’s lower pane, that’s very good news.
+If a new entry appears in Disk Management’s lower pane, that’s good news.
 That implies the hardware is working and the drive is being recognized by Windows.

 Internal and already-connected drives